danpros/htmly/README.md

 <a href="https://www.htmly.com" target="_blank">![Logo](https://raw.githubusercontent.com/danpros/htmly/master/system/resources/images/logo-big.png)</a>

-HTMLy is an open source Databaseless Blogging Platform or Flat-File Blog prioritizes simplicity and speed written in PHP.
-HTMLy can be referred to as Flat-File CMS either since it will also manage your content.
+HTMLy is an open source databaseless web publishing platform that prioritizes simplicity and speed.
+HTMLy can be referred to as a Flat-File Blog or Flat-File CMS, since it will also manage your content.

 You do not need to use a VPS to run HTMLy, shared hosting or even [free hosting](https://github.com/danpros/htmly#openshift) should work as long as the host supports at least PHP 5.3.